gorenje/node-red-contrib-flowhub/README.md

 **Work In Progress**

+**Update**: Experimental submission is now possible using email & full-name.
+Pleae be aware that this service is *experimental* so don't expect too much.

 These are the Node-RED nodes that interact with [FlowHub.org](https://flowhub.org).

-[FlowHub.org](https://FlowHub.org) is an first attempt to provide a gist-like service for Node-RED.
+[FlowHub.org](https://FlowHub.org) is an experimental first attempt to provide a gist/pastebin-like service for Node-RED.

 The aim is to make it easy to share flow-tabs amongst Node-RED developers.